-María Pérez-Fernández is a biologist.
-She is currently working at the University of Pablo de Olavide in Seville, Spain, as an Associate Professor in plant ecology.
-She received the Ph.D. degree in biology at the University of Seville, Spain, dealing with seed ecology.
-In 1993, she worked as an STOA Fellow at the European Parliament in Luxembourg, assisting MP on environmental issues.
+Maria Perez-Fernandez is a Biologist and is currently working as an Associate Professor in plant ecology at the Pablo de Olavide University, Seville, Spain.
+She received her Ph.D. degree in biology from the University of Seville, Seville, Spain, dealing with seed ecology.
+In 1993, she worked as an STOA Fellow at the European Parliament in Luxembourg, assisting MP in environmental issues.
 She has research experiences in Australia, South Africa, and Argentina.
-Between 2007 and 2011, she has lead environmental policies and development in the Government of Extremadura.
-Her current research focuses on the interactions between legume-rhizobium, land rehabilitation, environmental impact, and nutrient cycle.
+Between 2007 and 2011, Perez-Fernandez has led environmental policies and development at the Government of Extremadura.
+Her current research focuses are on the interactions between legume and Rhizobium, land rehabilitation, environmental impact, and nutrient cycle.
 She has broad experience in teaching several areas of ecology.